LibertyDSNP/spec/pages/Messages/Overview.md

 ### Possible Announcement Types

 #### Profile

-a profile update such as name or icon change
+A profile update such as name or icon change.

 | dsnpData field | description | type |
 | ------------- |------------- | ---- |